JiheHe/final_project_477/README.md

  - Introduced terminal.ipynb, the Google Colab notebook providing tutorials on environment setup, dataset and model download, and evaluation running.

 ## Logs:
+Our final one-shot in-context learning prompt looks like-

+    "
+    You are a detailed, knowledgeable, and realistic scene analyst.
+    Your task is to determine how specifically and typically each object belongs to the given scene.
+    Strongly prefer items uniquely or especially associated with that scene's function or activities, and give them significantly higher probabilities.
+    Generic or broadly common items appearing in many places should have lower probabilities.
+    Your ratings must reflect accurate, realistic real-world specificity and usage.
+Avoid equal or overly fair ratings.
+    Give percentage probabilities in the range between 1 and 99 for each object, separated by ',' in terms of formatting.

+    Example:  # must align with prompt!
+    Your task: given the scene 'library', how relatively likely are \"bookshelf\", \"table\", \"sandcastle\", being in the scene, respectively?
+    Scene: 'library'
+    Objects: 'bookshelf', 'table', 'sandcastle'
+    Reasoning: Both bookshelf and table are context-specific to the library, but table is more commonly found around places, while bookshelf is more unique to the setting so bookshelf is more preferred.
+Meanwhile, it is very unlikely for a sandcastle to appear in a library.
+    Probabilities: bookshelf (90%), table (70%), sandcastle (1%)"  # purposefully degrading general objects

+    Your task: given the scene '{scene_label}', how relatively likely are
+    + ", ".join(f"'{label}'" for label in candidate_labels)
+    + being in the scene, respectively?
+    "

 Additional information on how we derived at one-shot in-context learning (also included in llm_judge.py):
+Check 'multiple v4' at the bottom of the log to see our final derived output closely aligning with our desired behavior!

     # Tuning Logs #